GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

        alt="Screenshot of the Chrome Web Store developer dashboard item listing tab", height="472", width="800" %}

-Add the store listing information for your item that isn't in the ZIP file, such as a long description, screenshots, videos, links to related sites and Google Analytics link.
+Add the store listing information for your item that isn't in the ZIP file, such as a long description, screenshots, videos and links to related sites.

 ## Product details
 You'll need to fill out the following details about your item: